IT2810/it2810-webutvikling-h18-prosjekt-3-07/README.md

 ### Structuring
 For our code structure, we decided to separate our code into a components folder (the logic) and a screen folder (the views).
 The screen folder includes the components that represent the three different screens/views: ```HomeScreen.js``` which is the landing page of the app, and where one can navigate to all other screens. ```PedometerScreen.js``` shows the Pedometer, and ```TasksScreen.js``` shows the todo-list, and where one can add and remove tasks. ```Index.js``` is only used to export the three screens in such a way that makes them simple to import in ```RootStack.js```.

+We later decided to move some of the functions that were originally in TodoList into another folder called ```utils``` to make them easier to test with jest.

 ### Component structure

  - App